-Position portable toilets so that they are secure and will not be tipped or knocked over.
+Position portable toilets so that they are secure and will not be tipped or knocked over, and are located away from receiving state waters, storm drain inlets, and constructed or natural site drainage features.

 5.3.3.4.
 Washing of applicators and containers used for paint, concrete, or other materials.